-Latina/o Literature
+ENGL 035 3 Units Chicana/o Literature

-Prerequisite: ENGL 001.
-Study of literature written by Latinas/os, including short stories, novels, poetry and drama.
+Prerequisite: ENGL 001 with a minimum grade of C. An introduction to contemporary and traditional literature created by Chicana/os, including an exploration of the political, social, cultural, historical, and psychological issues relevant to understanding gender, race, and ethnicity.
 Written examinations and critical papers are required.
 Three hours lecture.

-Multi-Ethnic Literature in America
+ENGL 036 3 Units Multi-Ethnic Literature in America

-Prerequisite: ENGL 001.
-A study of representative literature by various American multicultural writers: Asian American, African American, European American, Latina/o, and Native American.
+Prerequisite: ENGL 001 with a minimum grade of C. A study of representative literature by various American multicultural writers: Asian American, African American, European American, Latina/o, and Native American.
 Written examinations and critical papers are required.
 Three hours lecture.

-Survey of Asian American Literature
+ENGL0373 UnitsSurvey of Asian American Literature

-Prerequisite: ENGL 001.
-A study of representative selections of poetry, fiction, short drama, and non-fiction by Asian American writers.
+Prerequisite: ENGL 001 with a minimum grade of C. A study of representative selections of poetry, fiction, short drama, and non-fiction by Asian American writers.
 The course examines the ethnic context, artistic technique, and literary themes.
 Critical papers and examinations are required.
 Three hours lecture.

-The California Experience in Literature
+ENGL 038 3 Units The California Experience in Literature

-Prerequisite: ENGL 001.
-A study of literature written by California writers, including historical and cultural backgrounds, variety of regional and ethnic experiences, and unifying themes, concepts, and dreams.
+Prerequisite: ENGL 001 with a minimum grade of C. A study of literature written by California writers, including historical and cultural backgrounds, variety of regional and ethnic experiences, and unifying themes, concepts, and dreams.
 Three hours lecture.

-Survey of English Literature
+Survey of English Literature I

-Prerequisite: ENGL 001.
-The study of works of major British authors from the Anglo-Saxon period through the Eighteenth Century, in poetry, prose, and drama.
+Prerequisite: ENGL 001 with a minimum grade of C. The study of works of major British authors from the Anglo-Saxon period through the Eighteenth Century, in poetry, prose, and drama.
 The course focuses on the development of a literature in English and explores how this literature responds to and shapes its historical and cultural context.
 It introduces students to the use of critical theory in the analysis of literature.
 Examinations and critical papers are required.
 Three hours lecture.

-Survey of English Literature
+ENGL 041 Survey of English Literature II

-Prerequisite: ENGL 001.
-A study of major works in poetry, prose, and drama from approximately 1798 to the present.
+Prerequisite: ENGL 001 with a minimum grade of C. A study of major works in poetry, prose, and drama from approximately 1798 to the present.
 The course focuses on the Romantic Movement, the Victorian Age, early 20th Century, modernism, postwar literature, post-colonial literature, and late 20th Century post-modernism.
 It examines the shifting relationship between literature and its historical and cultural contexts.
 It introduces students to questions of canon formation and the use of critical theory in the analysis of literature.
 Examinations and critical papers are required.
 Three hours lecture.

-Introduction to Shakespeare
+ENGL 044 3 Units Introduction to Shakespeare

-Prerequisite: ENGL 001.
-An introduction to Shakespearean drama and poetry through a study of representative comedies, histories, tragedies, and sonnets.
+Prerequisite: ENGL 001 with a minimum grade of C. An introduction to Shakespearean drama and poetry through a study of representative comedies, histories, tragedies, and sonnets.
 Students will be concerned with dramatic and poetic principles as well as with an understanding of the historical context into which Shakespearean drama fits.
 Examinations and critical papers are required.
 Three hours lecture.

-American Sign Language 1
+ENGL 046 American Sign Language 1